Scale setting of SU($N$) Yang--Mills theory, topology and large-$N$ volume independence: Results

 \subsection{Discussion of the obtained results}

 In this section, we calculate specific ratios of gradient-flow scales and extrapolate them to the continuum and large-$N$ limits.
-These ratios are of particular utility as conversion factors between scales.
+Our motivation is twofold.
+First, these ratios are of particular utility as conversion factors between scales.
+Second, some of these large-$N$ ratios can be compared with analogous results recently obtained via twisted volume reduction in Ref.~\cite{Bonanno:2025hzr}.
+Given the lack of previous finite-$N$ results with which to compare, this is a useful cross-check of our findings.

 To demonstrate the effectiveness of the improvement in \cref{eq:improvement-artifacts} in reducing lattice artifacts, we will employ both the improved and unimproved scales.
 It is important to note that ratios of improved scales are not expected to be free of $\mathcal{O}(a^2)$ lattice artifacts.
 Besides the cut-off effects associated with the discretization of the energy and canceled at tree-level with \cref{eq:improvement-artifacts}, other corrections arise from the discretization of the simulated action and of the flow equation~\cite{Ramos:2015baa,RamosMartinez:2023tvx}.
 Thus, we will assume leading ${\cal O}(a^2)$ lattice artifacts for both unimproved and improved ratios.

 Ratios of scales are computed with the infinite-volume results of the $N$-by-$N$ analysis discussed in \cref{sec:results:volume-NbyN} and presented in \cref{tab:scale-setting-comb-therm-NbyN-twst-std,tab:scale-setting-comb-therm-NbyN-twst-imp2}.
 The statistical error assigned to each ratio is estimated by adding in quadrature the statistical errors on the numerator and denominator as if they were uncorrelated.
-This is a conservative option, which over-estimates the uncertainty in the ratios.
+This is a conservative option, which overestimates the uncertainty in the ratios.
 Concerning systematic errors, we took them into account separately via a bootstrap analysis: each scale is resampled adding a zero-mean bias with variance equal to the systematic error.
 Then, the systematic error on the extrapolation is computed via the bootstrap mean of \cref{eq:syst}, considering the difference between the extrapolation obtained without systematic errors and the ones obtained in each bootstrap sample.
 We found that the resulting systematics are completely negligible with respect to statistical errors, which dominate the total errors on our final results.